“Photographs are memories we didn’t know we were making.”

 I’m a photographer and filmmaker from Caracas, Venezuela, now based in Stuttgart, Germany.
 And yes, I love snow.
 I might be the only Latin American who genuinely prefers cold mornings.
 I love how winter slows everything down; how silence feels thicker and how it teaches you to pay attention.

 I grew up in the 80s, surrounded by disposable cameras and that unmistakable Kodak yellow.
-Photos weren’t sharp or perfect, they were warm, even a little faded and full of life.
+Photos weren’t sharp or perfect.
+They were warm.
+Slightly faded.
+Full of life.

 I found photography almost by accident sixteen years ago.
 Or maybe it found me, I’m still not entirely sure.
 What I know is that it became the place where everything clicked.

-Today, I move through the highs and lows of expat life in Stuttgart: the language that still trips me up, the culture I’m learning to inhabit, the distance from my family and friends, and the quiet determination to build a life that feels true.
+Today, I move through the highs and lows of expat life in Stuttgart: the language that still trips me up, the culture I’m learning to inhabit, the distance from my family and friends and the quiet determination to build a life that feels true to me.

-So yes, I take photos to make sense of the world; of how I see it.
-Because I see in colors and I love soft afternoon light.
-And because there’s something deeply meaningful in choosing what to include, what to leave out and what deserves to stay.
-And that little frame, becomes a small piece of time, saved on purpuse.
+I take photos to make sense of the world; of how I see it.
+I see in colours.
+I love soft afternoon light.
+And I believe there’s something deeply meaningful in choosing what to include, what to leave out, and what deserves to stay.

 That’s why I document my everyday life; why I help families press pause and remember what everyday life felt like: soft; warm; honest.
-Like that first hug from your child that can turn a bad day into a good one.
+Like the hug from your child that can turn a bad day into a good one.

 And I also help entrepreneurs build a visual presence that feels unmistakable and comforting, like the laugh of that one friend who feels like home.